awsstudygroup/Document-summary/README.md

     streamlit run Home.py --server.port 8080
     ```

     This command will launch the Streamlit app on port 8080.
-Open your web browser and navigate to `http://localhost:8080` to interact with the AWS Document Summary tool.
+Open your web browser and navigate to `http://localhost:8080` to interact with theDocuMentor tool.

 ## Architecture

-The architecture of the AWS Document Summary project integrates multiple components to achieve seamless document summarization.
+The architecture of theDocuMentor project integrates multiple components to achieve seamless document summarization.
 Below is an illustrative diagram of the system architecture:

 ![Architecture](./Architecture.png)